 Strong economies hinge upon youth having the skills they need to secure meaningful, well-paid work.
 Our programs help young people succeed in jobs, entrepreneurship, and ongoing career learning.
 We build our programs to better connect young people with mentors, training providers, and employers.

 In the United States, we engage educators and business leaders in providing academically rigorous, work-based learning—career and technical, high school, and post-secondary—that leads to meaningful careers.
 Around the world, we emphasize soft skills as a means to employment and advancement.
 We specialize in using technology tools to enrich training for youth and instructors and to make job seeking easier.

-This report describes the results of a randomized controlled study of the Akazi Kanoze 2 workforce development program.
+This report captures the results of a retrospective study implemented by the team for the Akazi Kanoze Accelerated Learning Program in Rwanda.

 This report surveys state-level efforts to improve access to K–12 computer science education opportunities in the United States.